Rithickaa/rag-website-chatbot/README.md

 - 🛑 Safe failure when information is missing
 - 🗂️ Query logging for retrieval transparency
 - 🌐 Designed to work with a **React documentation frontend**
-- ⚙️ FastAPI backend (deployment-ready)
+- ⚙️ FastAPI backend designed for independent deployment

 ---